Ghardaïa: History

-The M'Zab valley, in limestone plateau, was inscribed under the UNESCO Heritage List, is a unique conglomeration of five cities confined in area of 75 km² situated 600 km to the south of Algiers, the capital of Algeria.
+The M'Zab valley, in limestone plateau, was inscribed under the UNESCO Heritage List, is a unique conglomeration of five cities confined in area of 75 km^{2} situated 600 km to the south of Algiers, the capital of Algeria.

 The original architecture of the semi desert valley is dated to early 11th century.
 It is ascribed to the Ibadis, with their cultural identity originally traced to the Maghreb; they had their capital at Tahert as an Ibadi Kingdom.
 They were forced to leave Tahert consequent to a devastating fire in 909 (it is reported that destruction was caused by the founder of the (Shi'ite) Fatimid Dynasty).
 They first moved to Sedrata and finally to the M'Zab valley.
 They settled in five fortified villages located on rocky outcrops, known locally as “Kosars”, although they could have lived in one larger village encompassing all the five.
 The habitation was planned with meticulous details to precise layouts defined by set principles of community living within a defensive environment.
 Ghardaïa's foundation has been dated to 1048 or 1053.

 Each village was planned in a diverse topography comprising a small island, a ridge, a hilltop, a peak and a recess.
 The villages were fortified in such a manner that they were inaccessible to the nomadic groups.
 The five villages set up with identical planning concepts were Ghardaïa, Melika, Beni Isguen, Bou Noura and El Atteuf.
 The identical “miniature citadels”, as they are termed, each had their own mosque with minaret functioning as watch towers, and the houses built around the mosque in concentric circles and surrounded by a high walls (extending up to the ramparts).
 The buildings together gave the feel of a fortress to each village.
 The mosque also provided for storage of grains and arms for defence.

 However, during the summer season the inhabitants migrated to a "citadel" outside the fortified villages, in an informal setting of artificial palm grove, a cemetery and a mosque.

 The ksar was created in 476/1085 by two tribes : the Aoulad Ammi-Aïssa and the Aoulad Ba-Slimane.
 Each tribe contained different fractions, a specific area and a cemetery'.
 Ghardaïa is the richest city of the M'Zab Vallée.
 It already had a dynamic commercial and craft activity.
 On the social aspect, it is the only Ksar, along with Melika, that housed not only Ibadites Berbers, but also Malekits Arabs and a Jewish community until the Algerian Independence.

 To build the Ksar, the founders of Ghardaïa, a small group of people, under a Cheikh, chose a hill 200m south of the M'Zab Oued for defensive purposes.
 Farther west, they created a palm grove for subsistence farming.
 The Ksar of Ghardaïa, as it is today, did not appear in one time.
 According to the public agency in charge of protecting the M'Zab Heritage, Ghardaïa has seen four phases of evolution until 1882, when it was annexed by the French army.